CCNA seeking “green wave” in little-noticed Genesee Conservation District election

 It has played a role in implementing the city’s “Imagine Flint” master plan and has provided natural resource conservation and forestry expertise on projects such ats the Max Brandon Eco park, the Lewis Street Expansion, Cronin Derby Downs Duck Habitat, the annual Arbor Day celebration and naturalization work at Atherton Park.

-The GCD also provides environmental brush thinning and three trimming, invasive species removal, assistance with signing and environmental education materials, according to Adam Moore, associate planner in the City of Flint Planning and Zoning Division.
+The GCD also provides environmental brush thinning and tree trimming, invasive species removal, assistance with signing and environmental education materials, according to Adam Moore, associate planner in the City of Flint Planning and Zoning Division.

 It was the GCD’s role in city tree management that has brought it in conflict with the CCNA.
 Several years ago, CCN residents noticed a sudden surge in tree removal from the city-owned “tree lawns” between sidewalks and the street in the neighborhood — where residents particularly value their canopy of silver and Norway maples.
 Touring the area on his bike, CCNA president Mike Keeler counted close to 200 stumps in one summer just in his neighborhood alone.